Train of trainers introduction

 • How to Teach GIS compiles best practices, tips, and experiences in teaching GIS, providing valuable insights and strategies for trainers to enhance their teaching methodologies.

-• Assessments in GIS Training: A Guide presents tools available on this platform to evaluate trainees’ GIS skill levels before and after training sessions.
+• Assessments in GIS Training: A Guide presents tools available on this platform to evaluate participants’ GIS skill levels before and after training sessions.